 Upon raising the lid, you’ll be greeted by a 22-page color rulebook, Starling Games brochure, and a tree assembly guide.
 The game board is a four-piece fold-out shaped like an irregular circle.

 The tree, coins, and other tokens are made out of thick punch-out cardboard.
-The Ever Tree is surprisingly sturdy when assembled and doesn’t rattle or fall apart even when shook hard.
+The Ever Tree is surprisingly sturdy when assembled and doesn’t rattle or fall apart even when shaken hard.

 Components leave a great first impression, but after some time you’ll notice that they favor theme over practicality.
 We’ll explore this issue in more detail in the pros & cons section, but as far as component quality goes, Everdell is a brilliantly built game!